16 Aug Everyone is right, and Everyone is wrong – An essay on “Lullaby” by Chuck Palahniuk

 Palahniuk has funny way of displaying how similar everything is.
 Even with Fight Club and Tyler Durden’s want to empower the men into being alpha males; it actually goes in a direction of authoritarian rule.
 It is so easy to become what you hate.
 Even now with BLM, the anti-vaxxers or anti-maskers with regards to COVID-19, both can really punish and shame others into changing, which hasn’t worked for the people they are reaching out to.
 I don’t like being called a sheep, a libtard, an idiot, a racist, a communist, a selfish capitalist, a beta-cuck, a toxic male, or a hick.
 Since when is it OK to insult someone into submission?
 Part of what makes humans so damn cool is the uniqueness of our stories, and everyone has something to say and they carry personal values that they want heard.
 But man, it can be so hard to share when there is already a preconceived notion on the person you think is different.

-Carl talks about how the culling song could become a plague, and he speaks on all the ways the governments might do in order to prevent people from hearing it.
+Carl talks about how the culling song could become a plague, and he speaks on all the methods the governments might use in order to prevent people from hearing it.
 Measures for headphones, banning words, ear coverings, patrols to ensure quiet, people listening to make sure nobody is saying the poem, and so on.
 He also says, “It is hard to say if that world would be any worse than this, pounding music, the roar of television, the squawk of radio.
 Maybe without Big Brother filling us, people could think.”

 Makes me think of the anti-vaxxers theory of chips being inserted into us via the COVID-19 vaccine, all while using a phone to tweet and share these thoughts.
 Such bliss though.